 I license this article under a Creative Commons Attribution-ShareAlike 4.0 license.

-Russian and Japanese translations are available.
+Russian, Japanese, and Ukrainian translations are available.

 Your thoughts and feedback are always welcome by e-mail.